HMAR Volunteer or Internship Application Logo

 • You will be asked to complete reports of the activities you performed in an accurate and timely manner.

-• Field Support & Outreach (FS&O) Program Additional Information and Requirements:
+• Field Volunteer Information and Requirements:

-• Perform public outreach at locations where monk seals, sea turtles and seabirds may be on the shoreline in the vicinity of humans.
+• Perform public outreach at locations where monk seals may be around humans.

 • When appropriate, establish perimeters around monk seals to decrease interactions.